luiscruz/course_sustainableSE/2026/p1_measuring_software/g32_Adblocker_Consumption.md

 ## Conclusion

 In this study, we investigated the impact of enabling an ad blocker on CPU package energy consumption during a simulated news browsing session.
 Using 30 independent executions per configuration and following the statistical analysis procedure, we compared browsing sessions with and without an ad blocker.

+Answering our research question, enabling an ad blocker does reduce CPU package energy consumption during a simulated news browsing session, resulting in a statistically significant reduction compared to browsing without an ad blocker.

 Our results indicate that enabling the ad blocker reduced total CPU energy consumption per session.
 The difference was statistically significant under the tested workload.